icegoat9/ssp8ee/DEVNOTES.md

 ### Padding

-**Side note:** rather than doing 'proper' b64 encoding by adding padding '=' characters if the input length isn't a multiple of 3 (since each triplet of three bytes becomes 4 b64 values), I pad the input with spaces to a multiple of three.
-This is fine for text data where a few extra spaces at the end don't matter, but would be incorrect for arbitrary data...
+**Side note:** In the 'spreadsheet IDE', rather than doing proper b64 encoding by adding padding '=' characters if the input length isn't a multiple of 3 (since each triplet of three bytes becomes 4 b64 values), I pad the input with spaces to a multiple of three because that was the easiest way to get running.
+This works fine for text data where a few extra spaces at the end don't matter, but would be incorrect for arbitrary data...

 ## @URL Code encoding